Kyoshiin/Pension-Management-System/readme.md

    **Steps and Action**

       => This Microservice is to fetch the pensioner detail by the Aadhaar number.
-      => Database will be populated with pre-defined data from `data.sql` as part of the Microservice.
+      => Flat file(CSV file with pre-defined data) should be created as part of the Microservice.
-      => The database contains the details of the Pensioners.
+      => This file has to contain data for 20 Pensioners.
+This has to be read and loaded into List for ALL the operations of the microservice.

    **Endpoint**